-Over the past two decades, there has been a rapid global development in the area of social enterprise.2 As a result, governments have taken steps in enacting legislation to encourage the continued development of social enterprise.
-For example, in 2005, the United Kingdom enacted a new legislative framework to enable the creation of a new type of company for social enterprises known as the "Community Interest Company" or "CIC."
-At the time of writing this paper, there are 2097 registered CICs in the United Kingdom.
-In the United States, the State of Vermont passed legislation on April 30, 2008 that enables the creation of a new type of legal entity called the
+Over the past two decades, there has been a rapid global development in the area of social enterprise.2 As a result, various governments have taken steps in enacting legislation to encourage the continued development of social enterprise.
+For example, in 2005, the United Kingdom enacted a new legislative framework to enable the creation of a new type of company for social enterprise known as the "Community Interest Company" or "CIC."
+In the United States, the State of Vermont passed legislation on April 30, 2008 that enables the creation of a new type of legal entity called the "Low-Profit Limited Liability Company" or "L3C."
+Since then, L3C legislation has been developing rapidly in a number of other American states.

 ^{} Terrance S. Carter, B.A., LL.B., Trade-Mark Agent, and Theresa L.M.
 Man, B.Sc., M.Mus., LL.B., LL.M., are partners with Carters Professional Corporation, Orangeville, Ontario, Canada.
-This is a paper presented at the National Centre on Philanthropy and the Law Annual Conference "Structures at the Seam: The Architecture of Charities' Commercial Activities" held on October 23 and 24, 2008 at New York University School of Law.
-The authors would like to thank Pamela Shin and Jeremy Tam, students-at-law, for assisting in the preparation of this paper.
+This paper is presented at the 2009 National Charity Law Symposium of The Canadian Bar Association/Ontario Bar Association held on May 7, 2009.
+An earlier version of this paper, "Canadian Registered Charities: Business Activities and Social Enterprise - Thinking Outside the Box," was presented at the National Centre on Philanthropy and the Law Annual Conference "Structures at the Seam: The Architecture of Charities' Commercial Activities" held on October 23 and 24, 2008 at New York University School of Law.
+The authors would like to thank Jeremy Tam, student-at-law, for assisting in the preparation of this paper.
 Any errors are solely those of the authors.